ngrx/platform/docs/effects/api.md

 ### Non-dispatching Effects

 Pass `{ dispatch: false }` to the decorator to prevent dispatching.

+When an effect not dispatch an another action, the browser will crash because the effect is both 'subscribing' and 'dispatching'.
+This will causing an infinite loop.
+Common use case for `{ dispatch: false }` is logging and router navigation.

 Usage: